Travel to Ireland through Irish music, flavors, books, movies, and travel experiences

 🍀 Have leftovers?
 Even better — the flavors deepen overnight!

-3. The best books from Ireland
+Read the best books from Ireland

 Cozy up with a good book & Irish coffee

+Whether you’re immersing yourself in riveting stories of crime and rebellion, magical folklore and fairy tales, or witty satirical works, Irish writers turn pages into adventures.
 And remember, no great story is complete without a drink.
 Pour yourself an Irish coffee — or if you’re feeling adventurous, top it off with an extra splash of whiskey.
 You’re welcome if the stories get even better with a little sip of something strong.

-4. No green screen required: The best movies set in Ireland
+Watch the best movies set in Ireland

 Is it a green screen, or is it just the stunning beauty of Ireland?
-From its lush green landscapes and rugged coastline to cozy Dublin pubs, Ireland has earned its place as a top filming destination.
+From its green, green landscapes and rugged coastline to cozy Dublin pubs, Ireland has earned its place as a top filming destination.
 But beyond the picturesque scenery, Irish movies and shows are packed with history, wit, and unforgettable characters – no CGI required.
 Ireland’s film and TV scene has so much to offer.
 What are your favorite Irish movies?

-This powerful drama, starring Cillian Murphy, tells the story of the Irish War of Independence and the Irish Civil War through the eyes of two brothers.
+This drama, starring Cillian Murphy, tells the story of the Irish War of Independence and the Irish Civil War through the eyes of two brothers.
 It’s a gripping, emotional look at Ireland’s fight for freedom, with stunning cinematography of the Irish countryside.

 A modern Irish classic, Once is a heartwarming, low-budget yet Academy Award-winning film that follows a Dublin street musician and a Czech immigrant who connect through music.
-It beautifully showcases Ireland’s contemporary culture, its deep musical roots, and the charm of Dublin’s streets.

 This dark comedy-drama set on a remote Irish island captures Ireland’s breathtaking coastal scenery while exploring themes of friendship, isolation, and the country’s distinct humor and stubbornness.
-The film’s cinematography plays like a love letter to Ireland’s rugged beauty.

-5. Go on the ultimate coastal Irish road trip
+Go on the ultimate coastal Irish road trip

 The Wild Atlantic Way: Ireland’s most breathtaking adventure